paulscherrerinstitute/PsiIpPackage/CommandRef.md

 just links them using relative paths.
 As a result, in every project its own version of the library could be used.
 To copy the library files into the IP-Core, use [add_lib_copied](add_lib_copied) .

-Note that the library the  files are compiled into cannot be chosen automatically.
-All files are compiled into a library that is generated automatically for each IP-Core.
+By default all files are compiled into a library named accoding to the IP-Core name and version but the user can optionally choose a different library using the *lib* parameter.

 **Parameters**